Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Theoretical results

 \section{Theoretical results}

-In this section, we shall demonstrate the asymptotic consistency of the OBMB for both stages.
-Those results are key to the theoretical justification of our methodology as they establish that the OBMB can well approximate the probabilistic behaviour of the DPPT and the phase-adjusted local change point detection algorithms asymptotically under the corresponding null hypotheses of no oscillation and no change points.
+In Section \ref{sec:nullboots}, we demonstrate the asymptotic consistency of the OBMB for both stages.
+Those results establish that the OBMB can well approximate the probabilistic behavior of the DPPT and the phase-adjusted local change point detection algorithms asymptotically under the corresponding null hypotheses of no oscillation at frequencies $\ge\delta_0$ and no change points.
 In the literature, $L^\infty$ Gaussian approximations to high dimensional time series are typically realized by the {\em non-}overlapping multiplier bootstrap (cf. \cite{jirak2015} and \cite{dette2018}).
 The non-overlapping multiplier bootstrap could suffer from a relatively small number of blocks for time series of moderate length and hence may be numerically unstable under such circumstances.
 To remedy the latter problem, the OBMB is implemented and theoretically justified.
+Under the alternative hypotheses where oscillations at frequencies $\ge\delta_0$ or oscillatory change points exist, in Section \ref{sec:ea} we further investigate the estimation accuracy of our bootstrap-assisted two-stage algorithm.
+We establish that the estimation accuracy of our two-stage algorithm is of nearly parametric rate except a factor of logarithm.

+{Before stating our theorems, some assumptions for the time series are placed in order.
+In the sequel, we shall omit the subscript $n$ in $X_{i,n}$ and $\epsilon_{i,n}$ in the time series model \eqref{eq:model} to simplify notation.
+Meanwhile, the symbol $C$ denotes a generic positive and finite constant which may vary from place to place.